otavioschwanck/mood-nvim/README.md

 # For who is this configuration?

-- For those who lieks to just install and use.
+- For those who likes to just install and use.
 - For those who likes Doom Emacs Defaults.
 - For those who likes speed editing.
 - For terminal lovers.